UKHomeOffice/application-container-platform/docs/how-to-docs/drone-ci.md

 - Parallelism: Multiple Pipeline objects can be defined for a single repository and executed in parallel.
 In addition, build steps can be described as a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph), allowing for more complex execution flows.
 - Organisation Secrets: Secrets can be created and managed at an Organisation level, i.e. made available to all repositories within your Gitlab group.
 - Container Registry Authentication: Pipeline steps referencing images stored in ACP ECR or Artifactory can be pulled by default, without the need to manually authenticate with separate credentials.
+- Starlark plugin: define your pipelines by generating a data structure using the [Starlark](https://docs.bazel.build/versions/master/skylark/language.html) language.

 ### Repository Migration